Never a boring moment in South America, that’s for sure.

 I`m not sure if it was my confidence rising or the situation itself, but it seemed that the further I rode away from the border towns, although the protests and chaos stood, the mood towards me seem to change.

-It was becoming clear that these peopleÂ´s frustrations was not directed towards a dirtbag bike tourist.
+ng clear that these peopleÂ´s frustrations was not directed towards a dirtbag bike tourist.
 Some people would cheer me on as I rode by or at least gave a smile that had `you silly gringo` written all over it.